 Within 12 months after attending a PEAP workshop and completing a clean audit, provisional Examiners must administer at least one live practical exam in that accreditation category; if they fail to do so, they must attend a Refresher Workshop before they are permitted to test.
 If they do not complete at least one exam in the 12 months after the Refresher Workshop, they must attend a full workshop.

-Examiners are only required to complete one probationary period, but if an Examiner is required to re-attend a full workshop for any reason (going two years without conducting an exam, allowing accreditation to expire, failure to adhere to NCCCO policies), and he/she does not hold accreditation in any other program, he/she will have to complete another 12-month probationary period upon the completion of the other accreditation requirements.
+Examiners are only required to complete one probationary period, but if an examiner is required to re-attend a full workshop for any reason (going two years without conducting an exam, allowing accreditation to expire, failure to adhere to CCO policies), and he/she does not hold accreditation in any other program, he/she will have to complete another 12-month probationary period upon the completion of the other accreditation requirements.

 Online Notification of Intent to Test